-The directors present their annual report and financial statements for the year ended 31 December 2016 for Syndicate 6120 ("the Syndicate").
+The Directors of the Managing Agent present their annual report and financial statements for the year ended 31 December 2016 for Syndicate 6113 ("the Syndicate").

 These financial statements are prepared using the annual basis of accounting as required by Statutory Instrument No 1950 of 2008, The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 ("Lloyd's Regulations 2008").